-To address concerns that bad actors are using public notices of trustee sales to target Californians in the desperate situation of a foreclosure, this bill places a general prohibition on any individual, whether or not they fall within the definition of a foreclosure consultant under Section 2945, from "soliciting, contacting or initiating communication with an owner to claim the surplus funds from a foreclosure sale of the owner's residence for 90 days after the trustee's deed has been recorded."
-By placing a blanket prohibition on any solicitation for 90 days, the bill provides the trustee with enough time to meet their statutory obligation to distribute funds based on priority, and then alert the borrower directly regarding their any remaining surplus funds the borrower is entitled to, before a scammer can get to the borrower.
+To address concerns that bad actors are using public notices of trustee sales to target Californians in the desperate situation of a foreclosure, AB 295 places a general prohibition on any individual, whether or not they fall within the definition of a foreclosure consultant under Section 2945, from "soliciting, contacting or initiating communication with an owner to claim the surplus funds from a foreclosure sale of the owner's residence for 90 days after the trustee's deed has been recorded."
+By placing a blanket prohibition on any solicitation for 90 days, the bill provides the trustee with enough time to meet their statutory obligation to distribute funds based on priority, and AB 295 (Lowenthal) Page 7 of 11 then alert the borrower directly regarding any remaining surplus funds the borrower is entitled to, before a scammer can get to the borrower.

-4. AB 1043 changes fees a trustee can charge for reinstatement of a mortgage
+4. AB 295 changes the fees a trustee can charge for reinstatement of a mortgage

-A mortgagor sometimes may reinstate their mortgage and close the foreclosure proceedings if they are able to make a full payment of what they owe.
+A borrower sometimes may reinstate their mortgage and close the foreclosure proceedings if they are able to make a full payment of what they owe before the trustee's sale is completed.
 (Cal.
 Civ.
 Code § 2924c(a)(1).)
 The civil code allows for this reinstatement if the payment is made for: